-If an organization is willing to take more risk, then we can say its Risk Appetite is high, and if an organization doesn’t take much risks then we cans say that such Organization’s Risk Appetite is low.
+If an organization is willing to take more risks, then we can say its Risk Appetite is high, and if an organization doesn’t take many risks then we can say that such an Organization’s Risk Appetite is low.

 PMBOK 5 defines it as “It is the degree, amount, or volume of risk that an organization or individual will withstand”.

-If one can take more amount of risk, then we can say that he/she has high risk tolerance, similarly if one can can withstand less amount of risk, then we can say he/she has low risk tolerance.
+If one can take more amount of risk, then we can say that he/she has high-risk tolerance, similarly if one can withstand a less amount of risk, then we can say he/she has low-risk tolerance.